 Review Article

-Roto-Planter Systems for Single-Pass Crop Establishment: A System-Level Review
+Roto-Planter Systems for Single-Pass Crop Establishment: A Machine System-Level Review

 Abstract

 Roto-planters, which integrate rotary tillage and seed placement into a single pass, have emerged as a promising solution to reduce fuel consumption, labour requirement and field time in crop establishment.
 Although extensive research exists on rotavators and planters individually, a consolidated understanding of their interaction when combined as roto-planters remains limited.
 This review was conducted to address this gap by systematically analysing rotary tillage mechanics, planter technologies and their combined influence on soil condition, seed placement accuracy and energy performance.